 - Loud clicking sounds when you turn the steering

 - Excessive force is required to gain control of the steering.

 - Driver needs to bring the vehicle to a complete stop

 The last cause of stiff steering can be related to a bad grounding strap.
-The Grounding strap needs to be cleaned of all debris and plastic which could interfere with the Electric Power Steering.
+The Grounding strap needs to be cleaned of all debris and plastic that could interfere with the Electric Power Steering.
 This also causes the steering to lock up at speeds of 60mph.
-The ground strap needs to maintain a constant voltage at all times since there are very sensitive components that could malfunction as a result of a drop in voltage.
+The ground strap needs to maintain a constant voltage at all times since there are very sensitive components that could malfunction as a result of a voltage drop.